Weight loss is one of the most popular uses of the ketogenic diet these days.

 While this isn’t fat loss, it’s a sign that your body is working its way into ketosis: fat burning mode.

-A safe, average loss from here is around 1-2 pounds per week.
-Sometimes this is a little less or more.
+A safe, average loss from here is around 1-2 pounds (0.5-1 kg) per week.

 You might have some weeks where it seems you haven’t lost anything, then you’ll weigh a week or two later and be down 3-4 pounds.
 The key is to stick with it and not get discouraged; just make sure you’re still in ketosis and give your body time to do its thing.

-Factors Affecting Keto Weight Loss
+Common Keto Weight Loss Pitfalls

 - Increase your fat intake.
 Make sure each meal and snack is heavy in fat.
 Increasing your proportion of fat can naturally reduce your carb and protein intake.

 - Try intermittent fasting.
 Only eating within a certain period of time, which is the basis of intermittent fasting, can help speed up weight loss and reduce overeating at night.
 By fasting, you’ll find it a lot easier to stay on a calorie deficit.

 Don’t Discount Other Signs of Progress